Student support: accessibility and reasonable adjustments

 What happens next

-You will receive your student accessibility passport shortly, which will serve as the agreement of reasonable adjustments.
+You will receive your student accessibility passport, which will serve as the agreement of reasonable adjustments.
 You can share this passport with any staff member you wish, so that you do not have to repeat yourself or where clarification is needed.

 Changing your reasonable adjustments

-You can amend or add to your reasonable adjustments by sharing this via MyTap or by contacting your disability advisor on our form.
+You can amend or add to your reasonable adjustments by requesting this via MyTAP or by contacting your Disability Adviser.

 This information should be read alongside the student reasonable adjustments policy.